juanpb27/ssl_objects_detection/README.md

-# Objects Detection LodeSTAR
+# Single-shot learning for 3D feature detection with multi-scale data augmentation
-Performing object detection with LodeSTAR method, using just one unlabeled training image.
+Performing object detection by using just one unlabeled training image.